-Before serving in the Assembly, he was an educator, children’s non-profit executive director, and environmental activist.
-He led Plaza de la Raza Child Development Services Inc. “Plaza" provides comprehensive child development and social and medical services to over 2,300 children and families.
-These services are offered through Plaza's 35 child development centers which are located throughout Los Angeles County.
+Prior to serving in the Assembly, Rendon was an educator, non-profit executive director, and environmental activist.
+He led Plaza de la Raza Child Development Services, Inc. as Executive Director.
+"Plaza" provides comprehensive child development and social and medical services to over 2,300 children and families offered through Plaza's 35 child development centers located throughout Los Angeles County.
 Before working at Plaza, Rendon served as the Interim Executive Director of the California League of Conservation Voters (CLCV) from 2008 to 2009.